-The Met fell on hard times in the early 1980s and was shuttered for many years.
-In 1990, groups of concerned citizens began efforts to renovate and revitalize the Met.
-In 2003, the Met was gifted to the City of Morgantown and is now operated and maintained by the Department of Arts & Cultural Development.
+In 1990, groups of concerned citizens began efforts to renovate and revitalize the historic theatre.
+In 2003, the MET was gifted to the City of Morgantown and is now operated and maintained by the Department of Arts & Cultural Development.

 The Metropolitan Theatre has always been a cultural anchor in the Downtown Historic District of Morgantown.
 It is one of the better surviving examples of the neoclassical revival architecture in the region.

 The MET has supported the thriving arts and culture district of Morgantown for nearly 100 years and counting.

 Located in the heart of downtown Morgantown, there is plenty to see and do before attending a show at the Metropolitan Theatre!

 Check out The Scholar Morgantown, The Hotel Morgan or the Morgantown Marriott at Waterfront Place.

 Wanting to check out the local shopping district?

 Walk along High Street and the adjacent streets!
 You’ll find a variety of stores to check out.
 Make sure to check out one of the many local coffee shops along the way as well!

 In need of a drink or a meal before or after the show?

 The downtown area of Morgantown has PLENTY of amazing restaurants for you to sample.
 American classics, soul food, or maybe some Thai?
 You’ll easily find a place with food that everyone can enjoy.